meismann/rspec_module_and_superclass_instance_method_stub/README.md

 ### Stubbing an instance of a class (overridably)

 The syntax here is the same as when »Stubbing an instance method of a Module«.
 Just use ```any_non_overriding_instance``` instead of ```any_including_instance```.
 These two methods are indeed even aliases.
 The differentiation is made only for the obvious reason of expressiveness.

+## Known Issues

+There was an issue discovered with private Module-methods: stubbing the method with

+    <Module name>.any_including_instance.stub :<method name>

+works, but the method does not get reset after the test.
+I may or may not fix this.

+Workaround: make the method public.